-Furthermore, Action 70 of the Climate Action Plan states that the government will "support the delivery of two district heating projects under the Climate Action Fund", one of which is the Dublin District Heating System (DDHS) centred at Poolbeg and the Docklands.
+The Climate Action Plan refers to the ongoing work being carried out to inform the development of district heating policy, including the completion of the comprehensive assessment to support the rollout of district heating in Ireland.
+It also refers to two district heating projects in development, one of which is the Dublin District Heating System (DHS) centred at Poolbeg and the Docklands.